Behind-the-scenes volunteers get to be just that - behind-the-scenes! We need your time and talents in a variety of areas.

 Docents need to be able to move around the Museum comfortably for 3 hours at a time, have access to email and a computer, and have a love of sharing your enthusiasm with museum visitors.

 Experience the excitement of enhancing the museum experience for all visitors by providing a welcoming and friendly environment for visitors and helping people have a quality museum experience.
 The Gallery Guide circulates throughout the EAM galleries and actively provides Museum information to visitors, addresses their inquiries, orients them to gallery exhibits and Museum rules, assists staff with some Museum programs and evaluation activities, assesses general condition of the galleries, and prepares reports to staff - all to raise the level of engagement in the galleries and heighten the visitor’s experience at the Museum.
+Please complete this volunteer form with your availability and interests.

 Commitment: The Gallery Guide training program runs once a month.
 After successful completion, Gallery Guides commit to welcoming visitors into the EAM galleries, once a week, for 6-12 months.